melihaydogd/melihaydogd/README.md

 # 💫 About Me:
 :slightly_smiling_face: I am a Software Engineer.
-I graduated from Bogazici University.
+I graduated from Bogazici University in 2022.
 <br>
 :email: Send me an email or add me on Linkedin.